Edurne

 Edurne García Almagro (/es/; born 22 December 1985), known mononymously as Edurne, is a Spanish singer, actress, and television presenter.
 She rose to fame in late 2005 when she took part in the Spanish casting show Operación Triunfo on Telecinco and finished in sixth place in 2006.
 She represented Spain in the Eurovision Song Contest 2015 with the song "Amanecer" where she finished in 21st place.

 Biography

-Early life and early beginnings
+Early life

 Edurne García Almagro was born on 22 December 1985 in the capital of Madrid, Spain.
 She started attending auditions as a child.
 At the age of 9, she became a member of the children's music group Trastos.
 She also had a child's minor roles in Spanish TV series like Hospital central (2002) or Ana y los 7 (2003).
 In late 2005, Edurne auditioned for the fourth series of Operación Triunfo, where she was selected by the show's jury.
 She was eliminated in the 12th live show, finishing in sixth place in early 2006.